 Breast and Cervical Cancer Treatment Pprogram (BCCTP) Medicaid program because of the different income budgeting for married couples.
 SSI-MAO The change may affect whether or not: Medicare Savings Program (MSP) The spouse's income is included in the income determination; and The couple income standard may be used instead of the individual standard.
-Adult The change may affect who is included in Caretaker Relative the customer's income group.
-See MA602D.
+Adult The change may affect who is included in the customer's income group.
+See Caretaker Relative MA602D.
 Pregnant Woman; Child; or KidsCare

+Term Definition

-Term Definition A customer marries or divorces, or is widowed.
+Change in marital status A customer marries or divorces, or is

+widowed.